natewatson999/node-virustotal/README.md

 ## Background Information

 Virustotal is a service provided by Google which provides supplemental malware analysis and address analysis.
 Go here for more information: https://www.virustotal.com/ .
 This module simplifies the process of interacting with Virustotal from a Node.js perspective.
-This API comes with a working public API key, but users should get their own and use that instead.
+This API comes with a working API key, but users should get their own and use that instead.
 It also uses the default key for the honeypot API.
 This must be changed.

 This API provides factory methods which make connection objects, which act as job queues.
+There are 4 kinds of connections: with the public API, public API with honeypot permissions, private API, and email API.

+If you would like to subsidize the development of this module, please consider donating on patreon: https://www.patreon.com/user?u=3336787&ty=h

 ## MakePublicConnection
 This function makes a new public connection object, using public API version 2.